 Yes.
 Your child will call you weekly for 30 minutes.
 The first call, in the first week, will include your teen and his or her therapist.
 As he/she moves through the phases (Four Phase Program ), he/she will earn passes to visit you for lunch, overnights and ultimately, a week home trial.

 Yes.
 In the first week, your teen and therapist will call you for an update and practice phone call.
-After the second or third week, you will attend sessions (by phone or in person) 3-4 times per month with one of our therapists.
+After the second or third week, you will attend sessions (by phone, secure video or in person) 3-4 times per month with one of our therapists.